carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 bottom of the cell.

-After the cell has completed running the line, there will be a file called "bjules.jsonl" inside of `raw_data` on your file browser.
+After the cell has completed running the line, there will be a file called "bjules.jsonl" inside of `raw` on your file browser.
 This file contains the data of tweets under the username "@BergisJules".